EPERLab/CLEW/docs/fichas/14_Watewater_disposal.rst

 CapitalCost[r,t,y]
 ---------

-The capital cost is given in MUS$ per km3.
-This information is based on the National Sanitation Investment Plan.
+The capital cost of wastewater disposal is given in MUS$ per km3.
+This information is based on the National Sanitation Investment Plan, which applies for both current and future technologies.

 .. table::
    :align:   center